 Some American and European supporters of Ukraine have panned the plan as too favorable to Moscow.
 Questions intensified after a bipartisan group of U.S. senators said Rubio told them Saturday that the plan had originated with Russia and was actually a "wish list" for Moscow, rather than a final, take it or leave it proposal.

-"We have very good progress and we are moving forward to the just and lasting peace," Ukrainian Presidential Office Head Andriy Yermak told reporters in the first of two news conferences.
+"We have very good progress, and we are moving forward to the just and lasting peace," Ukrainian Presidential Office Head Andriy Yermak told reporters in the first of two news conferences.
 "Ukrainian people deserve and want this peace more than anymore – anyone in this planet.

-"We thank our big friends, United States and personal President Trump and his team, to their commitment to bring this peace.
+"We thank our big friends, United States and President Trump and his team, to their commitment to bring this peace.
 And we will continue to work today, as Secretary said.

 "We will be working and in coming days to join proposals, and we will – also will engage our European friends and, of course, the final words will be of our leaders, of the President of United States, and Ukraine, and I hope that we can achieve the good progress today."